-In line with the Department of Housing Local Government and Heritage's (DHLGH) 2022 SEA Guidelines for Regional Assemblies and Planning Authorities4, relevant international, EU, national and regional strategic environmental protection objectives that were identified also as part of the analysis of other plans and programmes (see Appendix 1) were taken into consideration in the context of the environmental assessment.
+In line with the Department of Housing Local Government and Heritage's (DHLGH) 2022 SEA Guidelines for Regional Assemblies and Planning Authorities, relevant international, EU, national and regional strategic environmental protection objectives that were identified also as part of the analysis of other plans and programmes (see Appendix 1) were taken into consideration in the context of the environmental assessment.
 To this end, strategic environmental objectives, specific to the context of the SRRG Masterplan were identified upon which to base the assessment.
 Indicators were also identified to monitor the performance of the Masterplan against the SEA objectives.
-The SEA objectives; the two may even overlap.
+The SEA objectives are distinct from Masterplan objectives and should influence the Masterplan objectives; the two may even overlap.